 All glassware is shipped in protective packaging.
-If you buy 6, they are shipped in a specially customised box - perfect for giving as a gift.
+If you buy 6 tumblers of any colours, they are shipped in a specially customised box - perfect for giving as a gift.

-Shipping to the UK only.
+Shipping only to the UK.
 Free UK shipping on orders over £150

 THE STORY BEHIND THE GLASS